 Distressed leather or suede looks better with wear, and the crease marks and scuffs add character to the shoe, so you won’t need to polish these as much as a smooth leather shoe.
 If a shine is required, use a natural polish applied with a duster.

-Give the inside of your shoes a light spritz with our shoe deodorant to eliminate any unpleasant odours.
+Give the inside of your shoes a light spritz with our shoe deodorant to eliminate any unpleasant odors.

-Always test a new product on a small section before you apply it all over the shoe, in case it affects the colour.
+Always test a new product on a small section before you apply it all over the shoe, in case it affects the color.